-The Operation Porchlight Rapid Re-Housing Grant is a Homelessness Prevention and Rapid Re-Housing Program, funded through HUD's Continuum of Care, that will provide financial assistance and services to prevent individuals and families from becoming homeless and help those who are experiencing homelessness to be guickly re-housed stabilized.
-Operated in collaboration with Volunteers of America, the program also provides housing relocation and stabilization services, including such activities as mediation, credit counseling, security or utility deposits, moving cost assistance, and case management.
+The Operation Porchlight Rapid Rehousing Grant is a Homelessness Prevention and Rapid Re-Housing Program, funded through HUD's Continuum of Care, that will provide financial assistance and services to prevent individuals and families from becoming homeless and help those who are experiencing homelessness to be quickly re-housed Operated in collaboration stabilized.
+Volunteers of America, the program also provides housing relocation and stabilization services, including such activities as mediation, credit counseling, security or utility deposits, moving cost assistance, and case management.
+This is new program starting in 2016-17.

-Fund 137 - Veterans Affairs Supportive Housing Program
+Fund 137 - Veterans Affairs Supportive Housing Project

-This is a voucher based program commonly referred to as VASH Vouchers.
-These vouchers provide homeless veterans housing with rental assistance and supportive services through the Veterans Affairs Administration.
+This is a based Vouchers program commonly referred to as VASH Vouchers.
+They provide homeless veterans housing with rental assistance and supportive services through the Veterans Affairs administration.